Taeyong-Sung/shopping-list/README.md

 ![EXPRESS.JS](https://img.shields.io/badge/Express.js-404D59?style=for-the-badge)
 ![SESSION-AUTH](https://img.shields.io/badge/Session-000000.svg?style=for-the-badge&logo=Session&logoColor=white)

-> ## Future goals to add to the app (ICEBOX):
+> ## Future goals to add to the app (ICEBOX)
 * Appoint an admin to manage the application.
 The administrator will have the ability to see every user and remove anything from the app.
-* The ability for the user to filter by each store in order to buy the item
+* The ability for the user to filter by each store in order to buy the item.
 * Include an API database with the average cost of every item.